Sambucus ebulus

 Sambucus ebulus, also known as danewort, dane weed, danesblood, dwarf elder or European dwarf elder, walewort, dwarf elderberry, elderwort and blood hilder, is a herbaceous species of elder, native to southern and central Europe and southwest Asia.
 The species is a well-established archaeophyte in much of the UK, and is also reportedly naturalized in parts of North America (New York, New Jersey and Québec).

 Description

 Sambucus ebulus grows to a height of 1–2 m and has erect, usually unbranched stems growing in large groups from an extensive perennial underground stem rhizome.
 The leaves are opposite, pinnate, 15–30 cm long, with 5-9 leaflets with a foetid smell.
 The stems terminate in a corymb 10–15 cm diameter with numerous white (occasionally pink) flat-topped hermaphrodite flowers.
 The fruit is a small glossy black berry 5–6 mm diameter.
 The ripe fruit give out a purple juice.

 The name danewort comes from the belief that it only grows on the sites of battles that involved the Danes.
-The term 'walewort' or 'walwort' meant 'foreigner plant.'
+The term 'walewort' or 'walwort' meant 'foreign plant.'
 The plant's stems and leaves turn red in autumn and this may explain the link with blood.
 The word Dane may link to an old term for diarrhoea.